The Team

 THE COACH

 Missy Jo Hollingsworth grew up showing horses.
-She competed in both the western and hunter arena all through grade and high school.
+Her first pony was delivered to the farm before she was born.
+She competed in both the western and hunter arena starting in early childhood.
 When she was not competing she was riding along to various farms in her father’s farrier truck.
-In college she rode for Dr. Charles Anderson at Western Kentucky University on the equestrian team and competed on the judging team.
+In college was studying Animal Science she rode for Dr. Charles Anderson at Western Kentucky University on the equestrian team and competed on the judging team.
 Both teams were nationally competitive and the equestrian team won the national title in 1990.
 At the National IHSA competition in 1992, Missy Jo was announced as winning the IHSA scholarship.
-At the same time she rode dressage horses winning the Dr. Benson Jr. Young Rider Award.
+At that time she was riding dressage horses, competing at USDF shows was awarded the Dr. Benson Jr. Young Rider Award.
+In 1994 she earned top honors at the National Horse Judging Competition.

 In April of 1996, with the help of Joe Kremer in construction and the business guidance of Nancy Kremer, Saddle Lake Equestrian Center opened its doors.
-Missy Jo has become a well-respected trainer and has been named “Trainer of the Year” by the Kentucky Quarter Horse Association five times (’03-’05, ’07-’08).
-She is an American Quarter Horse Association Professional Horseman, and a Kentucky Equine Education Project team leader.
-She is also currently the president of the Mid-East Quarter Horse Association.
+In April 2014 an Ohio location was added Saddle Lake is a full service training facility with a strong breeding program.
+Missy Jo has become a well-respected trainer and has been named “Trainer of the Year” by the Kentucky Quarter Horse Association five times (’03,’05, ’07,’08, ’11) She is an American Quarter Horse Association Professional Horseman, and a Kentucky Equine Education Project team leader.
+She is also currently the president of the Mid-East Quarter Horse Association which hosts an AQHA Show at the Kentucky Horse Park yearly ranking top 15 in country in number of entries, and a director for the Kentucky Quarter Horse Association.

 Missy Jo is dedicated to providing the best possible care for horses, teaching students the fundamentals of riding, whether they are beginner or advanced, and providing a fun, safe environment in which to learn.
 Missy Jo wants to help her students develop a strong sense of self-esteem and confidence with horses and in their everyday lives.